elerch/aws-sdk-for-zig/README.md

 [![Build Status](https://drone.lerch.org/api/badges/lobo/aws-sdk-for-zig/status.svg?ref=refs/heads/master)](https://drone.lerch.org/api/badges/lobo/aws-sdk-for-zig/)

-This SDK currently supports all AWS services.
-S3 has basic support

 Current executable size for the demo is 1.7M (90k of which is the AWS PEM file, and approximately 600K for XML services) after compiling with -Drelease-safe and [stripping the executable after compilation](https://github.com/ziglang/zig/issues/351).